Undergraduate Advising Information

-Ken holds major/minor meetings at the start of his walk-in times at 10:30 a.m. on Wednesdays and Thursdays in ECON 208B.
-No reservations are required to attend his meetings.
+Ken holds major/minor meetings beginning at 10:30 a.m. on Wednesdays and Thursdays in ECON 208B.
+Reservations are required to attend his meetings.
 The number of students is limited to five per session and you must log in to the advising portal to reserve your seat.

 David holds major/minor meetings from 10:15–11:00 a.m. on Mondays and Fridays in ECON 207.
 Because of limited space, these meetings are limited to five students at a time and you must log in to the advising portal to reserve your seat.

 1) If you are a student currently completing a major not housed in the College of Arts & Sciences (Business, Engineering, etc…) and you would like to switch to or add the Economics major, you must complete the Intra-University Transfer (IUT) process.
 Please review the needed IUT steps here.